 This is another vegan/vegetarian dashi broth.
-It plays off the konbu dashi but provides more umami flavour with the incorporation of dried shiitake mushrooms.
-You can use fresh mushrooms, however, the drying process of the shiitakes gives them more robust, savoury flavour.
+It plays off the konbu dashi but provides more umami flavor with the incorporation of dried shiitake mushrooms.
+You can use fresh mushrooms, however, the drying process of the shiitakes gives them a more robust, savory flavor.

-This dashi is from the seaside town of Hirado which is west of the Kyushu Island.
-Ago is young flying fish which are harvested once a year in September.
-They are either salt simmered r charcoal grilled before being dried in the sun.
+This dashi is from the seaside town of Hirado which is west of Kyushu Island.
+Ago is a young flying fish that is harvested once a year in September.
+They are either salt simmered or charcoal-grilled before being dried in the sun.
 At this point, they are ready to be used in the making of dashi.
-The flying fish provides this dashi with a very distinct flavour (Hachisu, N.S., 2015).
+The flying fish provides this dashi with a very distinct flavor (Hachisu, N.S., 2015).
 Nordic Dashi made with dulse which is a locally grown seaweed that has a high glutamic acid content (though not quite as high as konbu) providing the dulse broth with an umami flavor.

 A rich source of omega 3 fatty acids and zinc.
 In 1674 katsuobushi was simply smoke-dried which was a common method at the time.
-In 1770 the method of growing mould on the smoke-dried fish fillet was incorporated.
-There are several stories as to how it came that mould was added to the process – the main thing to note is that it provided a far more in-depth flavour to the dried fish and the dishes that it was used in (Fujita, C., 2009).
+In 1770 the method of growing mold on the smoke-dried fish fillet was incorporated.
+There are several stories as to how it came that mold was added to the process – the main thing to note is that it provided a far more in-depth flavor to the dried fish and the dishes that it was used in (Fujita, C., 2009).

 After it is harvested it is sundried.
-The highest quality of konbu, which also provides the best quality of umami is aged in cellars for as little as a year to as long as ten years, with the most common ageing period being 2 years.
-The ageing or fermenting process is important as it produces a milder flavour and the umami becomes more pronounced (Mouritsen, O.G., et al., 2012).
+The highest quality of konbu, which also provides the best quality of umami is aged in cellars for as little as a year to as long as ten years, with the most common aging period being 2 years.
+The aging or fermenting process is important as it produces a milder flavor and the umami becomes more pronounced (Mouritsen, O.G., et al., 2012).

 Shiitake mushrooms are incredibly healing.
-They are a great source of copper, pantothenic acid, selenium and Vitamin B2, as well as zinc and manganese.
-A wonderful source of Vitamin D, containing approximatly 840IU per 100 g.
+They are a great source of copper, pantothenic acid, selenium and vitamin B2, as well as zinc and manganese.
+A wonderful source of vitamin D, containing approximately 840IU per 100 g.
 Shiitake mushrooms in the making of dashi are often used as a vegetarian or vegan replacement for katsuobushi or anchovies.

 Dashi-no-moto – Instant Dashi